Bluegirl Graphics

 Fine Art America / Pixels – Free to join at the basic level.
 Limited to about 10 to 20 free listings.
 Prints, canvases, greeting cards and more to add your art to.

 Greeting Card Universe – Free to join, no upfront fees.
 Customers send requests to site about what they want in a greeting card.
 It gets listed on the forum for members to see.
 If you want to make a design for the idea, you create it to place in your shop then add the link on the forum post, the customer gets to pick which one(s) they like and the site owners let you know if you were picked or not.
 Meanwhile, any card designs you make that are approved can be added to your own individual card store.
 You can also make custom items if someone contacts you directly.
-Payment is every 3 to 4 months if you make $25 or more.
+Payment is every 3 to 4 months if you make $50 or more.
 Minimum earned per card is usually around 10 cents a sale.

-Redbubble – Free to join.
-No limit on designs.
+Redbubble – No limit on designs.
 Lots of options with stickers, tees and more.
+There may be some tiers that are fee based currently.

 Avery – The company most recognize as making printable sheets for your printers, they have an online shop to buy your art.
 I took part in a promo for 10 huge stickers (6 inches I think) and they came out BEAUTIFULLY!
 So if you need some good custom printing, this is your place.